Mihailo Obrenović, Prince of Serbia: Second reign and assassination

 During his rule, the first modern Serbian coins were minted.
-He was also the first in modern Serbian history to declare Belgrade the capital city of the country.
+He was also the first in modern Serbian history to declare Belgrade the official capital city of the country.

 Mihailo wished to divorce his wife, Julia, in order to marry his young mistress, Katarina Konstantinović, the daughter of his first cousin, Princess Anka Obrenović.
 Both resided at the royal court at his invitation.
 His plans for a divorce and subsequent remarriage to Katarina met with much protest from politicians, clergy and the general public.
 His astute and gifted Prime Minister Ilija Garašanin was dismissed from his post in 1867 for daring to voice his opposition to the divorce.
-However, the divorce never took place.
+However, the actual divorce never took place.